Virginia

 How to register

-• 3) be 18 years old by Election Day (If the voter is 17, they can still register and vote in elections if they will be 18 on or before the next general election);
+• be 18 years old by Election Day (If the voter is 17, but will be 18 on or before the next general election, they can still register and vote in the primary and special elections that occur before the next general election);

-• 5) not be currently declared mentally incompetent by a court of law;
+• not be currently declared mentally incompetent by a court of law; and

-• and 6) if convicted of a felony, the right to vote must have been restored
+• if convicted of a felony, the right to vote must have been restored

 Early Voting & Voting by Absentee Ballot